Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Consistent Stochastic Utilities

-The important novel feature of our definition of consistent dynamic utilities and this is where our notion differs from that in the work of Musiela and Zariphopoulou \cite{zar-03, zar-04a, zar-04,zar-05,zar-07}, Barrier et al. \cite{Mike} and Zitkovic \cite{zitkovic} is that: First, the wealth process $X$ is not required to be discounted; this variation opens the door to a more general analysis as the question of numeraire change.
-Second, the notion of class-test, that has not been introduced in the previous literature gives more sense to the notion of progressive "forward" utility, as explained above.
-Note also that in the literature, consistent stochastic utilities are, in general, defined on the general set $\PX$.
-But one might wonder what remains to optimize after having built the utility.
+The important novel feature of our definition of consistent dynamic utilities and this is where our notion differs from that in the work of Musiela and Zariphopoulou \cite{zar-03,zar-07}, Tehranchi et al. \cite{Mike} and Zitkovic \cite{zitkovic} is that: First, this version of stochastic utilities is more coherent with the financial market in the sense that it allows, at each date $\vartheta$, to catch up and thus achieve an optimum even if up to this date $\vartheta$ we have not made the best investment choices.
+Second, the test-processes $X$ are not required to be discounted; this variation opens the door to a more general analysis as the question of numeraire change.
+Third, the notion of class-test, that has not been introduced in the previous literature gives more sense to the notion of progressive "forward" utility, as explained above.

-\paragraph{Admissible Wealth Processes} As the initial conditions of wealth processes has a particularly important role in this work, more precisions and definitions are necessary for the rest of the paper.